crvidya/nodeclipse-1/src/site/markdown/developing.md

 ### Eclipse build

-Build will start automatically when you import into your workspace and whenever you save code which is changed.
+Build starts automatically when you import into workspace and whenever you save changes (incremental build).

 If you are using Enide Studio it should be OK.

 If you got build error, probably you have not installed JSDT yet.
 Try following steps:

 1. Select [Help]-[Install New Software...].